MrBenJ/modern-js-by-example/book/003-complex-data-types.md

 #### Returning new modified objects and arrays

 In functional programming and tools/libraries that require new copies of objects or arrays like `React` and `Redux`, it's common practice to use `Object.assign()` to create some new objects using another as a "base object."
-Now instead of using `Object.assign()`, it's a common (and cleaner in my personal opinion) to use the `spread operator` in order to return new Objects and Arrays.
+Now instead of using `Object.assign()`, it's common (and cleaner, in my personal opinion) to use the `spread operator` in order to return new Objects and Arrays.

 Here's the `Object.assign()` way of returning new objects with modifications
 ```js